 Accident and medical insurance will be paid by the International Department of the Boy Scouts of America.

 While serving in the assigned council camp, you will be paid a salary equal to what is paid to American counselors at that camp.
-You will be advised of the amount of the salary upon acceptance by a BSA local council camp for employment.
-You will also receive room and board during camp.
+A typical salary would be $150-$175 per week.
+However, these amounts vary from camp to camp.
+You will be advised of the exact amount you will be paid when you are accepted by a BSA camp.
+Also, please be aware that as an employee in the United States, your salary is subject to federal income tax and, therefore, will be withheld from your salary.
+Other than your salary, you will also receive room and board as well as various hospitality measures during your employment at camp.

 Visa and Travel

-The International Department of the Boy Scouts of America will provide specific documents (DS-2019 visa and I-901 SEVIS forms) to secure your J-1 visa.
-The International Department will no longer be able to provide a visa grant or travel scholarship to assist with your fees.
-Please prepare financially to pay for your own visa, SEVIS, and airfare costs.
+The International Department of the Boy Scouts of America will provide specific documents (DS-2019 visa forms) to secure your J-1 visa.
+You will be financially responsible to pay for your own visa, SEVIS, and airfare costs.

 How to Apply

 If you meet the requirements and would like to be a BSA camp staff member in the United States, you should apply now.